This app makes editing videos as easy as editing text

 Mason says that outside the realm of music creation or film editing, rolling video and audio editing into one product just makes sense, especially when they’re built around the same concept of editing the transcript.

-“While these tools have excited in separate categories historically—we have DAWs for audio editing and NLEs for video editing—we really view that as an accident of history,” he says.
+“While these tools have existed in separate categories historically—we have DAWs for audio editing and NLEs for video editing—we really view that as an accident of history,” he says.
 “With narrative media creation, whether it’s audio or video, you should be able to build one tool that’s equally adept at both.”